 To fix this problem, lower the oven temperature or reduce the baking time, and check the cookies frequently while they bake.

-You also want to ensure your oven rack is set in the middle position.
-If the oven rack is too close to the top or bottom burners, they will burn.
+You also want to ensure your oven rack is in the middle position.
+They will burn if the oven rack is too close to the top or bottom burners.

 Unevenly Shaped Cookies: